cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.5.6v0.1
 Any third-party or outside application selected for attachment protection SHOULD offer services comparable to those offered by Google Workspace.

 - _Rationale:_ Using third-party or outside applications for attachment protection that do not offer services comparable to those offered by Google Workspace could potentially expose users to security risks.
-By ensuring that selected applications offer comparable services, this risk can be reduced, enhancing the safety and integrity of user data and systems.
+Using applications that offer comparable services reduces this risk, enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping